Create notebook snapshots

 Notebook snapshots allow ArcGIS Notebooks authors to take configurable, point-in-time, full snapshots of a notebook.
 A maximum of five snapshots can be taken for a given notebook.
 Notebook snapshots are full copies of the notebook file JSON, preserved as resource files on the notebook item.

-If you have the privileges to create notebooks, you can create and manage snapshots for a notebook from the Snapshots pane in the notebook editor.
-When creating a snapshot, you can choose to provide a name and a description for the snapshot.
-By default, a snapshot name will include the notebook title and the time at which the snapshot was taken.
+If you have the privileges to create notebooks, you can create and manage snapshots for a notebook in the Snapshots pane in the notebook editor.
+When creating a snapshot, you can provide a name and a description for the snapshot.
+By default, a snapshot name will include the notebook title and the time the snapshot was taken.

 Note: